thorsten/phpMyFAQ/docs/installation.md

 All other directories shouldn't be world-writable for your own security.

-**Note**: If you're running SELinux, you may need further configuration or you should disable it at all.
+**Note**: If you're running SELinux, you may need further configuration, or you should completely disable it.

 The database user needs the permissions for CREATE, DROP, ALTER, INDEX, INSERT, UPDATE, DELETE and SELECT on all tables in the database.